shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ![image](https://github.com/user-attachments/assets/9004a835-9593-4655-9531-39b38832dbab)
 ## Example-2
 ## linear-gradient(to right, red, yellow)-->It means go towards right to left where first color will be red and second colour will be yellow
+## linear-gradient(90deg, red, yellow)-->It means go towards right to left where first color will be red and second colour will be yellow
 ```
 ////index.html
 <!DOCTYPE html>